 Employee Benefits

 Both types of accounts can help an employee pay for medical care, but there are some key differences.
-For example, an HRA is owned and funded by an employer, while you own your HSA.
-You can also take your HSA with you when you leave your job, but that option isn’t available for HRAs.
+For example, you can take your HSA funds with you when you leave your job, but that option generally isn’t available for HRAs.

-Here are important details to know about HRAs vs. HSAs, including which may be right for you.
+Here are important details to know about HRAs vs. HSAs.

-An HRA is a type of account that reimburses employees for qualified medical expenses, such as deductibles and prescriptions.
-HRAs are employer-owned-and-funded plans and are offered as part of an employer-sponsored group health insurance plan.
+An HRA is a type of account that provides tax-free money to pay for qualified healthcare.
+HRAs are employer-funded plans and are offered as part of an employer-sponsored group health insurance plan.
 Only an employer can put money into an HRA, and employers set contribution and rollover limits.
-Because HRAs are owned by an employer, employees typically lose these funds if they leave the company.
+Employees typically lose these funds if they leave the company.

 Contributions to an HRA aren’t taxed, and employees can only withdraw the money for qualified health-related expenses.
 Depending on the employer, some HRAs can also be used to reimburse health, vision, and dental insurance premiums.